 What You Need To Make Denim Photo Frame

-- Denim belt loops or seams from an old pair of jeans.
-Don’t cut the seams from the jeans until you have read the “how to section” below, as you will be using a template to cut the denim.
+• Denim belt loops or seams from an old pair of jeans.
+Don’t cut the seams from the jeans until you have read the “how to section” below, as you will use a template to cut the denim.

 How To Make A Belt Loop Jeans Frame

 The first belt loop frame is quite simple to make.
-You just need to decide whether you want the belt loops to be stuck on straight or at an angle.
+You must decide whether you want the belt loops to be stuck straight or at an angle.

 I decided to go with an angle.
-Starting in one corner of the wooden frame, measure the diagonal (along the miter line).
+Starting in one corner of the wooden frame, measure the diagonal (along the mitre line).
 Then cut a belt loop to that length.

 Next, apply adhesive glue to both the wrong side of the belt loop and the front of the frame.
 Then stick the piece of denim to the frame.